 Tip: Adding a few drops of Vitamin E Oil to each preparation when bottling for storage, regardless of the method used, will prolong the shelf life.Please share these easy but effective oil infusions with friends and family.
 My thanks.
 Click To Tweet

-Herbs Which Can Be Used To Make Herb Infused Olive Oil For Health And Healing:
+Herbs To Choose – Make Herb Infused Olive Oil For Health And Healing:

-Amazing for any external healing use.
+Amazing for any external healing.
 Excellent for bumps, bruises and tired aching muscles.
 A brilliant oil for anyone with muscle fatigue and used in aromatherapy or healing hands massage.

-Amazing oil to massage into arthritic joints or any aches and pains.
+Another truly amazing oil which can be used to massage into arthritic joints or applied to any aches and pains.

 This is an excellent oil to soothe irritated or dry skin, it also alleviates the itch and sting of insect bites.